 Orientation-independence

-The scalar surface integral is independent of parameterization and independent of orientation — same number whichever way you parameterize, whichever side you call “outward.”
-This matches the corresponding property of scalar line integrals.
-The integrand and the differential are both scalars; no signed information.
+The scalar surface integral is independent of parameterization and independent of orientation: same number whichever way you parameterize, whichever side you call “outward.”
+Same as scalar line integrals.
+The integrand and the differential are both scalars, so there’s no signed information.

 Worked example: surface area of a sphere